lovasoa/dezoomify-rs/README.md

 written in [rust](https://www.rust-lang.org/).

 The goal of this project is not to replace the traditional dezoomify.
-However, it would have the potential of being able to dezoom even very large images, that currently cannot be dezoomed inside a browser because of memory constraints.
+However, it can dezoom even
+very large images, that currently cannot be dezoomed inside a browser because of memory constraints.